-- 1. Passwords should be treated as confidential information. - 2.
-No personnel should ask for, or be given, another Learner's password, even for support purposes. - Passwords should be changed at least every 180 days.
+- 1. Passwords should be treated as confidential information. - No personnel should ask for, or be given, another Learner's password, even for support purposes. - Passwords should be changed at least every 180 days.
 However, the district may, at its sole discretion, enforce periodic password changes based on role responsibility and usage. - 4.
-Default passwords should be changed within one day. - 5.
-Password complexity must conform to the password policy based on user's role responsibility, usage or appropriate for learner's age. - Passwords must not include your employee number, name, SSN, phone number, birthday, or the name of your department or school. - 7.
-All security violations shall be reported to school or department administration.
+Default passwords should be changed within one day. - Password complexity must conform to the password policy based on user's role responsibility, usage or appropriate for learner's age. - Passwords must not include your employee number, name, SSN, phone number, birthday, or the name of your department or school. - All security violations shall be reported to school or department administration. - 8.
+Staff will provide Human Resources (HR) or Law Enforcement with passwords, passphrases, passcodes, and device PINs, to district-issued technology as required.